 Brexit-related changes apply to British citizens and you can find the details on how to move to Spain after Brexit.

 Best places to live in Spain as a remote worker:

 - Barcelona: packed with incredible architecture, a massive arts scene and a hugely international community, Barcelona is an exciting place for young people looking to cram their lives with excitement, activities and brand new friends.
 Rentals in Barcelona tend to be pricier than many other parts of Spain and if you’re travelling on a budget, consider studio apartments.
-Homelike has also put together a great guide on living in Barcelona for those who wish to move there.
+Homelike has also put together great guides on living in Barcelona and registering your arrival for those who wish to move there.

 - Madrid: excellent public transport, incredible nightlife and a lower cost of living than Barcelona, there’s lots to love in Spain’s capital.
 And this is gonna cause some arguments, but Madrid’s food scene is perhaps the best food scene in Spain.
 Housing in Madrid is slightly more expensive than Barcelona but you’ll be able to find 1 room and studio options all over the city.